 - (c) When parking lots are within 15 feet of a property line, the placement cutoff light fixtures shall be designed to maintain the illumination levels at the property line as cited in Table 3.3-2. - (d) Wall packs on buildings may be used at entrances to a building to light unsafe areas.
 They are not intended to draw attention to the building or provide general building or site lighting.
-"Wall Packs" on the exterior of the building shall be fully shielded to direct the light vertically downward. - (e) Lighting Fixtures.
-Examples of acceptable and unacceptable lighting fixtures are shown below.
-This is not meant to be an exhaustive list, but to emphasize that lighting shall be fully shielded and light fixtures shall emit light downward regardless of the location of the bulb or plastic covering that may emit light outward.

-Examples of Acceptable / Unacceptable Lighting Fixtures

-- (E) Temperature of Lamps.
-Lighting sources, or lamps (bulbs), shall not exceed a maximum Correlated Color Temperature (CCT) of 3,000 degrees Kelvin as listed on the packaging or manufacturer specifications. - (F) Lighting Controls.
-This provision applies to zoning districts C1, C2, I1, PI-S, and CD-S. - (1) Outdoor lighting shall utilize motion sensors, timers and/or programmable controllers.
+"Wall Packs" on the exterior of the building shall be fully shielded (true cut-off type bulb or light source not visible from off-site) to direct the light vertically downward. - (E) Temperature of Lamps.
+To minimize the amount of harmful blue light in the nighttime environment, lamps (bulbs) shall not exceed a maximum Correlated Color Temperature (CCT) of 3,000 degrees Kelvin (as listed on the packaging). - (F) Lighting Controls.
+This provision applies to zoning districts C1, C2, I1, PI-S, and CD-S. - (1) Outdoor lighting and indoor lighting visible through a glass wall [is there a better way to cover building like the Weitz?] shall utilize motion sensors, timers and/or programmable controllers.
 Time of outdoor lighting reduction shall be 11:00 pm.
 After such time, total outdoor brightness (lumens) shall be reduced by at least 50% or turned off.
-It is recommended that outdoor lighting be turned off when no one is present to use the light. - (2) :Under the following circumstances, lighting need not adhere to the lighting standards in Section Xx.XX (F) applicable after 11 PM. - (a) Outdoor lighting consisting of only one light fixture. - (b) Lighting required by the Building Code - (c) If normal business operations extend beyond 11PM.
-In those cases, the lighting standards applicable after 11PM shall apply upon closing. - (d) Permitted 24 hour operations. - (e) Where, as determined by the City, lighting levels must be maintained for safety reasons or special events. - (5) Exemptions.
-Outdoor athletic facilities developed on property zoned CD-S College Development Zone and other zones where athletic facilities are a permitted or accessory use shall be exempt from the lighting standards of this section except that lighting for such facilities shall adhere to these standards after 12:00 a.m. - (6) Nonconforming Outdoor Lighting. - (a) The nonconforming use of lighting may continue until the luminaire (total fixture, not just the bulb) is replaced, at which point the lighting shall be subject to all the standards of this subsection with the exception of the maximum height. - (b) When a nonconforming lighting fixture, including the pole or support, is removed, the lighting fixture shall lose its legal nonconforming status and all new lighting shall be subject to all standards of this subsection.
+It is recommended that outdoor lighting be turned off when no one is present to use the light.

+- (2) Lighting reductions are NOT required for any of the following: - (a) Outdoor lighting consisting of only one light fixture. - (b) Lighting required by Code for steps, stairs, walkways and building entrances. - (c) Lighting governed by special use permit in which times of operation are specifically identified. - (d) Businesses that operate on a 24-hour basis. - (e) Where, as determined by the City, lighting levels must be maintained for safety reasons or special events. - (5) Exemptions.
+Outdoor athletic facilities developed on property zoned CD-S College Development Zone and other zones where athletic facilities are a permitted or accessory use shall be exempt from the lighting standards of this section except that lighting for such facilities shall adhere to these standards after 12:00 a.m.

+(6) Nonconforming Outdoor Lighting.

+- (a) The nonconforming use of lighting may continue until the luminaire (total fixture, not just the bulb) is replaced, at which point the lighting shall be subject to all the standards of this subsection with the exception of the maximum height. - (b) When a nonconforming lighting fixture, including the pole or support, is removed, the lighting fixture shall lose its legal nonconforming status and all new lighting shall be subject to all standards of this subsection.